 Create an access token

-In this procedure, you'll get two items that you'll need later:
+With this procedure, you get two items that you need in the other steps:

-- An access token that that gives you permission to pull data from a remote Dynatrace environment
+- An access token that gives you permission to pull data from a remote Dynatrace environment

 - The URI of the remote Dynatrace environment